NewSmoke38/NewSmoke38/README.md

-# Hey, I'm Shivani 👾
+# Yo, I'm Shivani 👾

 >  * If you’re reading this, I’m probably hunched over my laptop like this.